aglitke/prism/README.md

       body: TG9yZW0gSXBzdW0gaXMgc2ltcGx5IGR1bW15IHRleHQu=
 ```

-To switch to an 'ftp' target you only need to change one line and the resulting
+To switch to an 'ftp' target you only need to change one line and the generated
 playbook would be configured to talk with the ftp server according to the ftp
 operation template and target configuration.
 ```